BASE44DEVS

 A.01

-Technically yes — we are a small team of senior engineers shipping base44 work on retainer and fixed-scope.
+Technically yes — we are a small team of senior engineers shipping base44 work on fixed-scope.
 But we deliberately do not behave like a typical agency.
 No 1,000-developer bench, no offshore subcontracting, no hourly meter, no "account manager" layer between you and the engineer.
-The engineer who scopes the work ships the work.
+The engineer who scopes the work ships the work and writes the engagement summary.

 Q.02Why would I pick you over a larger agency like Bacancy or Concettolabs?